stefnotch/aftermath-editor/aftermath-core/README.md

 Exported bindings for the web.

+A website will create a few shared parse modules, then create parsers from the parse modules, and finally use the parsers for math editors. e.g.
+A website can have 5 math editors, 3 of them are using the default parser.
+One is using a parser with an advanced calculus module, and another is using a parser with a logic module.

 The `npm run build` command recreates the bindings.
 It's a tad complex, due to issues [like this one](https://github.com/rustwasm/wasm-pack/issues/642).